nkrishang/Tellor_RNG/README.md

 - We implement RandomNumGenerator.sol i.e. the random number generator.
 [View contract.](https://github.com/nkrishang/Tellor_RNG/blob/master/contracts/RandomNumGenerator.sol)
 - Some protocol, like Pool Together, makes a request for a random number.
 They are added to the queue in RandomNumGenerator.sol.
 - The requesting protocol will implement the IRandomNumReceiver interface and can be called back from generateRandomNumber when the number is available.

+## Why is this solution better than any generic on-chain RNG?

+The Tellor RNG derives its randomness from the fact that the exact value of the next ETH/USD price update, and the timestamp of that update are unknowable beforehand, and extremely difficult to manipulate.

+The Tellor protocol requires 5 miners to solve a proof of work challenge to be able to submit price values to the block about to be mined.
+For a malicious actor to cheat the RNG and predict these two values, they would have to **1)** manage to get all of the first 5 miners to input the same price value, and **3)** ensure that all 5 proof of work challenges are completed by the exact desired timetamp.
+This is terribly difficult.

+Can the Tellor RNG be manipulated?
+Absolutely.
+The usefulness of the Tellor RNG is a function of Tellor's decentralization, mining difficulty and block rate.